 Run the following to update the system-auth and password-auth files.
-This script will update/add the deny=5 and unlock_time=900 options.
+This script will

 This script should be modified as needed to follow local site policy.

 Additional module options may be set, recommendation only covers those listed here.

 If a user has been locked out because they have reached the maximum consecutive failure count defined by deny= in the pam_faillock.so module, the user can be unlocked by issuing the command faillock -u --reset.
 This command sets the failed count to 0, effectively unlocking the user.